enriquelara11/Bellabeat/README.md

 - Outliers: In our analsysi, there were a disproportionate number of outliers.
 We noticed that many entries for daily activity recorded no calories and a high number of inactivity.
 It was safe for us to assume that these were inactive devices, but there were others that were less obvious.

 ## PROCESS
+### Tools
+After close examination of our data, SQL and Excel were chosen as the preffered method for analyzing.
+Tableau would be used to create a dashboard and visualize our results.
+Google slides would also be used to create a presentation that could eaisly be shared.

+### Cleaning the Data
+- Using Excel, deleted all duplicate and blank values from our datasets
+- Using Excel, we chose six data files and carefully screened out any outliers that would present bias our results
+- Dates were also formatted in standard YYYY-MM-DD for SQL

 ## ANALYZE